 |TIMS permit for SAARC nationals||US $3 (for group travellers)|

-US $6 (for individual travellers)
+US $6 (for individual travelers)

 Trekking Equipment And Gears cost

 You need a lot of trekking equipment for the trek.
-You can take only the necessary trekking gears and equipment like clothing, backpack, trekking boots, and others.
+You can take only the necessary trekking gear and equipment like clothing, backpack, trekking boots, and others.
 However, Buying this equipment will cost you more.

 Total Overall Cost

 After adding up all the costs, the total cost of the Gokyo Lakes trek is around USD 2000 to 2500 per person excluding the international flight cost.
-Gokyo Lakes trek is a spectacular experience at the Himalayas at an affordable price.
+Gokyo Lakes trek is a spectacular experience in the Himalayas at an affordable price.